callumadair/CSC-371-Coursework/README.md

 All variable names are written in snake_case and all member functions names are written in camelCase to ensure consistency with the provided framework.

-Thanks for a challenging but well explained coursework.